apache/bahir-flink/flink-connector-flume/README.md

-# Flink Flume connector
+# Flink Flume Connector

-This connector provides a Sink that can send data to [Apache Flume](https://flume.apache.org/)™.
+This connector provides a sink that can send data to [Apache Flume](https://flume.apache.org/)™.
 To use this connector, add the following dependency to your project:

     <dependency>
       <groupId>org.apache.bahir</groupId>